asin211/Citi-Bank/README.md

    - No Interest
    - No Overdraft
    - No Transaction Fees
+   - Deposit Limit of $10000/transaction apply to all account

 2. **Investment Account:**
-   - Variable Interest Rates Applied to All Funds
+   - Variable Interest Rates Applied to All Funds - 4%
    - No Overdraft Allowed
-   - Fee for Failed Transactions
+   - Fee for Failed Transactions - $10 (Staff 50% discount on fees)
    - Ability to calculate and add interest to the balance
+   -  Deposit Limit of $10000/transaction apply to all account

 3. **Omni Account:**
-   - Interest Rates Applied Only on Balances Over $1000
+   - Interest Rates Applied Only on Balances Over $1000 - 4%
-   - Specified Overdraft Permitted
+   - Specified Overdraft Permitted - $100
-   - Fee Incurred for Failed Transactions
+   - Fee Incurred for Failed Transactions - $10 (Staff 50% discount on fees)
    - Ability to calculate and add interest to the balance
+   -  Deposit Limit of $10000/transaction apply to all account

+4. **Transfers Between own Account**
+   - No Overdraft Permitted while transfer between own accounts.
+Only available balance can be transfer between own accounts
+   - No Fee Incurred for Failed Transactions while transferring to own accounts

 ## Instructions